Seek poetry in the intimate spaces in our lives.

 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.

 More information about how all our online courses work can be found on the Online Courses page.

 About Agnieszka Studzinska View Profile

 Agnieszka Studzinska has an MA in Creative Writing from the UEA.
-Her first debut collection, Snow Calling, was shortlisted for the London New Poetry Award 2010.
+Her debut collection, Snow Calling, was shortlisted for the London New Poetry Award 2010.
 Her second collection, What Things Are, is published by Eyewear (2014).
-She has had poems published in Long Poem Magazine, Wild Court, Agenda, Mslexia, as well as having poems featured in several anthologies.
+She has had poems published in Long Poem Magazine, Wild Court, Agenda, and Mslexia, as well as having poems featured in several anthologies.
 She is currently working towards her PhD at Royal Holloway London exploring how the image of the house is appropriated in contemporary poetry.
 She teaches creative writing and lives in London.